 You can't come to Singapore without doing a little shopping right?

 You can find something for every taste here.
+It is definitely my favorite place to shop in Singapore.
 There are higher-end malls like Paragon and more affordable options like Lucky Plaza.

 No matter what your budget this area has you covered.